vanshika294/ML_Portfolio/README.md

 ## 🌱 My Machine Learning Learning Journey

-This space documents my journey of learning Machine Learning in a slow and intentional way.
+This repository documents my structured and intentional journey into Machine Learning.

-I am not starting with polished projects.
-Instead, I am starting with questions, small experiments, and trying to understand things step by step.
-Many times, things don’t make sense immediately, and there is uncertainty.
-Instead of rushing, I try to stay patient and work through it.
+I am beginning with fundamentals, small experiments, and guided exploration rather than fully polished projects.
+The focus is on asking questions, testing ideas, and understanding concepts step by step, especially when outcomes are not immediately clear.

-Right now, my focus is on understanding how models behave, why results change, and what is happening behind the scenes.
-The path is not always clear, especially when it comes to understanding what truly counts as progress and skill-building.
+Currently, I am focused on understanding how machine learning models behave, why predictions change, and what happens behind the scenes during training and evaluation.

-This journey is not about having everything figured out.
-It is about gradually building clarity, intuition, and confidence over time.
+This is not a journey of instant results, but of gradual clarity — building intuition, confidence, and a strong conceptual foundation over time.

-🌟*Every notebook, experiment, and note here is a step toward understanding, not just coding.
-My goal is to grow steadily, ask meaningful questions, and build strong intuition beyond tutorials.
-This is a record of learning, exploring, and moving forward with purpose.*
+Each notebook, experiment, and note here represents progress in understanding, not just implementation.
+The goal is to move beyond tutorials and develop the ability to think through machine learning problems independently.

 ---